Rossi X-ray Timing Explorer (RXTE): Spacecraft

-The XTE spacecraft, developed by GSFC's Engineering Directorate
+The RXTE spacecraft, developed by GSFC's Engineering Directorate

 (Code 700), contains an impressive number of innovations compared to

-the Explorer Platform that was originally going to serve the XTE
+the Explorer Platform that was originally going to serve the RXTE

 mission.
 Among them:

 The spacecraft was launched by Delta rocket on December 30, 1995,

 with a altitude of 600 km and an inclination of 23 degrees.

 - A 1 Gbit solid state memory, instead of tape recorders, for storing